-A couple of ago, the Ontario Court of Appeal reversed a Trial Court decision and found that such an authorization permitted the interception of text messages, as well as oral communications: R. v.
+Several years ago, the Ontario Court of Appeal reversed a Trial Court decision and found that such an authorization permitted the interception of text messages, as well as oral communications: R. v.
 Doroslovac, 2012 ONCA 680 (leave to appeal to SCC refused).
 Some commentators have described that as a step backward in the Section 8 jurisprudence.

 The Supreme Court of Canada in R. v.
 TELUS Communications Co., 2013 SCC 16 ruled that text messages should receive the same protection to which private communications are entitled under the Criminal Code.
 However, the Court was divided on the type of warrant required for police to gain access to a text message.
 The Court ruled that the police must apply for an authorization to intercept private communications (to wiretap) in order to access future text messages.
+The case involved the police requiring TELUS to deliver copies of all prospective text messages sent between two parties for an upcoming period of time.
+Therefore, the decision left the question open as to whether its ruling also required an order under the interception of private communication provisions of the Criminal Code for text messages that had already been sent.